sclaussen/fourfours/README.md

 Here are some of the output files for each rule set.
 Here's what each link means:
-- `Solutions: 10 shortest + 10 longest`: The 10 shortest and the 10
+- **Solutions: 10 shortest + 10 longest*8: The 10 shortest and the 10
   longest solutions for each solution between 0 and 1000.
 Note that if the number of solutions is <= 20 the combination of the 10 shortest and 10 longest will contain duplicates.

-- `Solution count`: For each solution 0 to 1000, the total number of solutions found.
+- **Solution count**: For each solution 0 to 1000, the total number of solutions found.

-- `Solution count sorted`: The count of solutions found from 0 to 1000 but sorted and the numbers for which solutions were not found have been removed.
+- **Solution count sorted**: The count of solutions found from 0 to 1000 but sorted and the numbers for which solutions were not found have been removed.

-- `Solutions`: The raw data of 1001 files, one per each possible solution 0 to 1000, each containing all the solutions found for that number.
+- **Solutions**: The raw data of 1001 files, one per each possible solution 0 to 1000, each containing all the solutions found for that number.